-The Social Justice Repair Kit project is currently working with a number of partners around the world, including in Colombia, Rwanda, Mexico and the Canadian North.
-The partners are organisations and groups that are actively working with youth or are hosting youth movements, youth action events and social justice movements.
+The Social Justice Repair Kit project is working with partners around the world, including in Colombia, Rwanda, Mexico and the Canadian North.
+Partners are organisations and groups that are actively working with youth or are hosting youth movements, youth action events and social justice movements.

 Fundación Universitaria Tecnológico Comfenalco (FUTCO)

 FUTCO is a higher educational institution founded in 1984, whose mission is training people within an innovative research and entrepreneurial culture.
 The university aims to positively impact the social environment based on the development of applied research and development projects.
 FUTCO aims to support vulnerable populations, providing solutions for access to high quality education, high quality health care and several diverse social welfare programs.

 In Colombia, which has experienced decades of civil conflict, violent gangs prey on and recruit vulnerable youth.
 At the same time, in a country with a richness of threatened and critical biospheres, Colombian public infrastructure for environmental protection is virtually non-existent.
 El Guardia Ambiental, also known as “The Guardians of Peace and the Environment,” are a burgeoning youth movement that engages youth in monitoring and protecting precarious natural ecosystems.
 The Guardians provide abundant opportunities for youth to develop and practice important portable skills and competencies.